What Is Epilepsy?

 This drug can cause stomach problems, dizziness, loss of coordination, and lethargy.
 In rare cases, it may cause severe and even fatal blood abnormalities.

 Clonazepam (Klonopin, generic) is recommended for myoclonic and atonic seizures that cannot be controlled by other drugs and for Lennox-Gastaut epilepsy syndrome.
-Although clonazepam can prevent generalized or partial seizures, people generally develop tolerance to the drug, which causes seizures to recur.
+Although clonazepam can prevent generalized or focal seizures, people generally develop tolerance to the drug, which causes seizures to recur.

 People who have had liver disease or acute angle glaucoma should not take clonazepam, and people with lung problems should use the drug with caution.
 Clonazepam can be addictive, and abrupt withdrawal may trigger status epilepticus.
 Side effects include drowsiness, imbalance and staggering, irritability, aggression, hyperactivity in children, weight gain, eye muscle problems, slurred speech, tremors, skin problems, and stomach problems.